letmaik/avatar-animator/DEVELOP.md

 ## Package

-To create a folder named `avatar-animator-<os>` containing the main program and its dependencies use `npm run package`.
+To create a folder named `pkg/avatar-animator-<os>` containing the main program and its dependencies use `npm run package`.